-In a study that has already collected hundreds of citations, scholars at Oxford University have estimated that no less than 47% of all American jobs and 54% of those in Europe are at great risk for being replaced with machines.
+In a study that has already collected hundreds of citations, scholars at Oxford University have estimated that no less than 47% of all American jobs and 54% of those in Europe are at great risk of being replaced with machines.

 But, we’re not talking a century down the line.
 We’re talking within the next 20 years.
 “The only real difference between enthusiasts and skeptics is a time frame,” notes a New York University professor.
 “But a century from now, nobody will much care about how long it took, only what happened next.”

-We’ve heard this song and dance before so the aforementioned won’t likely take you by surprise.
+We’ve heard this song and dance before, so the aforementioned won’t likely take you by surprise.
 The rise of automation has had blue-collar workers fearing job safety for over 200 years!

 Case in point, farming.
-In the year 1800, about 74% of all Americans were farmers, by the year 1900 this number decreased by 31%, and by the year 2000, it was down to a mere 3%.
+In the year 1800, about 74% of all Americans were farmers, by the year 1900, this number decreased by 31%, and by the year 2000, it was down to a mere 3%.
 However, this slow integration of machinery into the farming industry never led to rapid mass unemployment.
-In 1930, the famous economist John Maynard Keynes predicted that people would have a 15-hour work week by the year 2030, even though the number of hours in the average workweek has only risen since the 1980’s.
+In 1930, the famous economist John Maynard Keynes predicted that people would have a 15-hour workweek by the year 2030, even though the number of hours in the average workweek has only risen since the 1980s.